ianmobbs/-old-ianmobbs.github.io/_posts/2017-08-08-npr-sunday-puzzle.md

 	return False
 ```

 After writing this function, the rest was simple.
-We simply iterate over our list of books from OpenLibrary, check to see if it meets the initial (non-state) criteria, then pass the state through our function and return the results.
+We simply iterate over our list of books from OpenLibrary, check to see if each book meets the initial (non-state) criteria, then pass the state through our function and return the results.

 ```python
 # Iterate over every book in the file